jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

     def this_year():
         return None

+    class TestPersonFactory(unittest.TestCase):
     ...

-  the terminal shows a :doc:`/exceptions/TypeError` since the ``person.factory`` function signature does not allow arguments to be passed to it.
+  the terminal shows a :doc:`/exceptions/TypeError` since the ``person.factory`` function signature does not allow arguments to be passed to it and the test passes four arguments

 * I add the error to the list of exceptions encountered